-The Company has evaluated events subsequent to January 31, 2011 to assess the need for potential recognition or disclosure in this Quarterly Report on Form 10-Q. Based upon this evaluation, it was determined that no other subsequent events occurred that require recognition or disclosure in the unaudited consolidated financial statements.
+The Company has evaluated events subsequent to April 30, 2011 to assess the need for potential recognition or disclosure in this Quarterly Report on Form 10-Q. Based upon this evaluation, except for the sale of the Company's Donna Circle property disclosed in Note 6, no other subsequent events occurred that require recognition or disclosure in the unaudited consolidated financial statements.